Home > Schengen zone > Currency in the Schengen Area

 Norway uses the Norwegian krone (NOK), not the euro.
 If you’re traveling to Oslo, Bergen, or anywhere else in Norway, you’ll be making transactions with the krone.

-You should have no problem using debit and credit cards for your travels in Norway, but, like other Schengen countries, it never hurts to carry some cash on you just in case.
+You should have no problem using debit and credit cards for your travels in Norway, but, like other Schengen countries, it never hurts to carry some cash with you just in case.

 In general, you should be fine using your debit or credit card in Poland, but it never hurts to carry a small amount of cash on you just in case.